-The first pancake recipe I tried using almond flour was from Lucy’s Cookbook, and since then I have seen many slight variations on the ingredients and ratio of ingredients.
+I have seen many slight variations on the ingredients and ratio of ingredients used in the making of almond flour pancakes.
 Some use coconut oil, coconut milk, agave, coconut sugar, and yogurt.

 I’ve found that this simple ratio of almond flour, liquid sweetener, salt, baking soda, and milk (or water) in this recipe creates a perfectly tasty almond flour pancake.